-I was on my lunch break on a sunny day recently when I saw something that punched me in the gut: a young woman looking for a taxi on my busy New York City street.
-She was in her early twenties and lugging a large black artist’s portfolio.
+I was walking down a busy New York City street recently when I saw something that punched me in the gut: a young woman in her early 20s looking for a taxi and lugging a large black artist’s portfolio.
 There was nothing about her that should have caused such a reaction, except that she could have been my daughter Becca.
 Should have been my daughter Becca.
 Becca heading off for an interview to be a graphic designer somewhere—at a progressive political organization or a socially-conscious company.
 If only.
 If only.

 So many if-onlys.
 If only her father hadn’t died suddenly when she was 13, such an open-wound age under even the best of circumstances.
 If only I hadn’t floundered so much in dealing with her spinning skid into depression and anxiety.
 If only she’d been at a school that didn’t treat kids with different, difficult personalities as delinquents.
 If only I’d managed to find her such a school.
 God knows I put hours into trying to figure that out.
 If only, if only.